Rugby Development Officer

 RFU Coach Licence Scheme

-All coaches who attend and achieve either a Level 1, 2, 3 or 4 qualification will be granted a coach licence – subject to a satisfactory Criminal Records Bureau (CRB) check and their agreement to comply with the Coach Licence Terms and Conditions.
+All coaches who attend and achieve either a Level 1, 2, 3 or 4 qualification will be granted a coach licence – subject to a satisfactory Disclosure and Barring Service (DBS) check and their agreement to comply with the Coach Licence Terms and Conditions.
 Existing qualified coaches are invited to apply, free of charge, for a coach licence provided they meet the licence requirements.

-The licence will last for a maximum of three years from the award date, or until the CRB check expires, when a coach will be required to reapply for the licence.
+The licence will last for a maximum of three years from the award date, or until the DBS check expires, when a coach will be required to reapply for the licence.

 All coaches will be registered on the GMS database and their attendance and involvement in CPD courses will be tracked through the system.
 Licensed coaches will receive their own personalised Coach Licence Card which will give them access to a range of benefits.